 Be internet legends

-Safer Internet Day was celebrated on 6 February 2018 in over 100 countries, coordinated by the joint Insafe/INHOPE network, with the support of the European Commission, and national Safer Internet Centres across Europe.
+Safer Internet Day was celebrated on 5 February 2019 in over 100 countries, coordinated by the joint Insafe/INHOPE network, with the support of the European Commission, and national Safer Internet Centres across Europe.
 The day offered the opportunity to highlight positive uses of technology and to explore the role we all play in helping to create a better and safer online community.
 It calls upon young people, parents, carers, teachers, social workers, law enforcement, companies, policymakers, and wider, to join together in helping to create a better internet.
-Tools for getting involved now and in the future can be accessed here and the press release can be found here.
-The next Safer Internet day is February 5th 2019.
+Tools for getting involved now and in the future can be accessed here.
+The next Safer Internet day is Tuesday, 11th February 2020.